Kitware/CMake/Help/manual/ctest.1.rst

  Do not use.

 ``--timeout <seconds>``
- Set a global timeout on all tests.
+ Set the default test timeout.

- This option will set a global timeout on all tests that do not already have a timeout set on them.
+ This option effectively sets a timeout on all tests that do not already have a timeout set on them via the :prop_test:`TIMEOUT` property.

 ``--stop-time <time>``
  Set a time at which all tests should stop running.